 1. These terms

-1.1 What these terms cover.
-These terms and conditions apply when we supply products to you, whether these are physical goods or digital content, free fundraising packs and other free materials ordered through the site and donations added to any order.
-They do not apply to wristbands for schools.
-If you are ordering wristbands for schools you should read the Wristbands for Schools Terms and Conditions.
+These terms and conditions apply when we supply products to you, whether these are physical goods or digital content and other materials ordered through the site and donations added to any order.
+Please note that there are specific terms relating to the Red Noses (see bottom of this website).

 Please read these terms carefully before you submit your order to us.
 These terms tell you who we are, how we will provide products to you, how you and we may change or end the contract, what to do if there is a problem and give you other important information.
-If you think that there is a mistake in these terms, please contact us to discuss.
+If you have any concerns about these terms, please contact us to discuss.

 2. Information about us and how to contact us

-2.3 How we may contact you.
 If we have to contact you, we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.

-When we use the words "writing" or "written" in these terms, this includes emails.
+When we use the words "writing" or "written" in these terms, this includes by email.

 3. Our contract with you

-3.1 How to order.
 To purchase products from us through the online shop, you need to complete the online ordering process.
 Your order is an offer to buy products on these terms.

-Our acceptance of your order will take place when we email you to accept it, at which point a contract will come into existence between you and us.
+Our acceptance of your order will take place when we send you a confirmation email, at which point a contract will come into existence between you and us.

 If we are unable to accept your order, we will inform you of this in writing and will not charge you for the product.
-This might be because the product is out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because a credit reference we have obtained for you does not meet our minimum requirements, because we have identified an error in the price or description of the product or because we are unable to meet a delivery deadline you have specified.
+This might be because: the product is out of stock; unexpected limits on our resources; a credit reference we have obtained for you does not meet our minimum requirements; we have identified an error in the price or description of the product; or we are unable to meet a delivery deadline you have specified.

 Our website is solely for the promotion of our products in the UK.
-Unfortunately, we do not accept orders from or deliver to addresses outside the UK.
+Unfortunately, we do not accept orders from, or deliver to addresses, outside the UK.
 Please note that we cannot deliver to PO Boxes and BFPO orders will be sent to the BFPO Head Office in the UK.